 Make this Frozen Bahama Mama and you’ll feel like you’re in the tropics.
-It’s the next best thing to being there and the perfect way to cool off.
+With a combination of grenadine, orange juice, pineapple juice, dark rum, coconut flavored rum, lime juice, and ice, it’s the perfect way to cool off.
+Plus, it’s the next best thing to being there!

-It’s just one of the many drinks you can enjoy while on your Caribbean cruise with Princess Cruises.
+This delicious drink is just one of the many you can enjoy while on your Caribbean cruise with Princess Cruises.

 There’s nothing like a tasty frozen cocktail to cool you off poolside.